-Trump tweets he met with New York Times publisher

-For all his taunting of the "failing" New York Times, President Donald Trump's hometown paper still has a hold on him.
+Times publisher warned Trump about labeling journalists as enemies

+President Donald Trump met with the publisher of the New York Times A.G.
+Sulzberger earlier this month.
+But the two seem to have different recollections of the July 20th meeting at the White House.

-In a Sunday morning tweet from his golf club in Bedminster, New Jersey, Trump said that he had met with Times publisher, A.G.
-Sulzberger, at the White House.
+Trump first revealed the meeting took place in a tweet on Sunday morning from his golf club in Bedminster, New Jersey.

 "Had a very good and interesting meeting at the White House with A.G.
 Sulzberger, Publisher of the New York Times," Trump wrote.
 "Spent much time talking about the vast amounts of Fake News being put out by the media & how that Fake News has morphed into phrase, 'Enemy of the People.'
 Sad!"

-Note: Correction: A previous version of this article incorrectly identified former Times publisher Arthur Ochs Sulzberger Jr.